EGE-Group-Concordia-University/howtos/jupyter-notebooks-version-control.md

 Based on the answer from @dirkjot of [this StackOverflow question](https://stackoverflow.com/questions/28908319/how-to-clear-an-ipython-notebooks-output-in-all-cells-from-the-linux-terminal/).

-1. In each folder where notebook outputs are not be tracked add a `.gitattributes` file with this content:
+1. In each folder where notebook outputs are not to be tracked add a `.gitattributes` file with this content:
 ```
 *.ipynb filter=strip-notebook-output
 ```